subratadasGit/subratadasGit/README.md

                          Codeforces, Stack Overflow, Medium, Dev.to,
                          Hashnode
                          (LinkedIn, Portfolio, HackerRank, GfG are live)
-  2. Education         → confirm MCA institution + years
-  3. Experience        → add internships / formal roles
-  4. Achievements      → add certifications + other hackathons
+  2. Achievements      → add any further certifications / hackathons
+  3. HitBox role       → add "+5 skills" detail if you want it listed
   4. Rentify demo      → redeploy publicly if you want a live link;
                          the old Vercel URL was a private dashboard link and chaintrack-sigma.vercel.app now 404s